simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Each example included in the SimGrid distribution comes with a `tesh` file that presents how to start the example once compiled, along with the expected output.
-These files are used for the automatic testing of the framework, but can be used to see the examples' output without compiling them.
+These files are used for the automatic testing of the framework but can be used to see the examples' output without compiling them.
 See e.g. the file `examples/cpp/app-masterworkers/s4u-app-masterworkers.tesh <https://framagit.org/simgrid/simgrid/-/blob/master/examples/cpp/app-masterworkers/s4u-app-masterworkers.tesh>`_.
 Lines starting with `$` are the commands to execute;
-lines starting with `>` are the expected output of each command while lines starting with `!` are configuration items for the test runner.
+lines starting with `>` are the expected output of each command, while lines starting with `!` are configuration items for the test runner.